 The Ultimate CDL Guide: Everything Drivers Need to Know

-A Commercial Driver’s License (CDL) is required by federal law and state governments to operate large or heavy vehicles in the United States.
-This license ensures that drivers can safely operate commercial trucks, buses, and other specialized vehicles.
+- A Commercial Driver’s License (CDL) is required to operate many commercial motor vehicles in the United States.

 What Is a Commercial Driver’s License?

-A commercial driver’s license CDL gives you the legal right to drive commercial motor vehicles (CMVs).
-These include tractor-trailers, buses, and commercial vehicles that transport hazardous material.
+A CDL gives a driver the legal right to operate commercial motor vehicles (CMVs).
+These include tractor-trailers, buses, and commercial vehicles that transport hazardous materials.

 The Commercial Motor Vehicle Safety Act of 1986 set national standards and required states to issue commercial driver’s licenses that meet federal testing rules.
-Since then, drivers must hold only one driver’s license at a time.
-For example, when you apply for a commercial learner’s permit (CLP), you’ll surrender your standard license, including an out-of-state CDL.
+CDL rules are also designed to prevent drivers from holding more than one driver’s license at a time.
+State licensing agencies may require applicants to surrender another active license when applying for a CLP or CDL.

 In short, a CDL is proof that you’re qualified to operate motor vehicles designed for business, including single vehicle operations, vehicles towing heavy loads, or those carrying passengers.

-To apply, CDL applicants must meet these testing requirements:
+To apply, applicants must meet these licensing and testing requirements:

 Meeting these requirements ensures that only trained commercial drivers are allowed commercial driving privileges.